jm18457/aws-certified-developer-associate-notes/README.md

 - Same client is always redirected to the same instance behind a load balancer.
 - This works for CLB / ALB.
 - Use case: make sure user doesn't lose his session data.
-- Stickiness may bring imabalnce to the load the backend EC2 instances.
+- Stickiness may bring imbalance to the load the backend EC2 instances.
 - Done via cookie with expiration date.

 #### Cross-Zone Load Balancing